 SAN ANTIONIO DE ARECO, Argentina – I'd been anticipating the visit to La Bamba de Areco for a long time: When I lived in Buenos Aires in college, it was described to me over and over again as the best estancia in the country.
 I finally returned to the city I love — this time with a bigger budget, my two best friends, and a thirst for el campo Argentino.

 The arrival process was a bit comical, and very Argentine.
 We were picked up at our Airbnb in Buenos Aires, then rode for an hour through the countryside before we turned onto a dirt road where we rendezvoused with a gaucho in a truck, hung on for a bumpy ride, and then pulled into the astounding tree-lined entrance to the estate.
 The staff waited patiently for us outside the main house with cheek-kisses and empanadas fresh off the plancha.
-Bright green parakeets flew overheard, horses roamed in the distance, and the pool glittered in the sun.
+Bright green parakeets flew overhead, horses roamed in the distance, and the pool glittered in the sun.
 We had arrived in paradise.

 Vine-covered archways, flickering light, bright red stucco walls with crisp white accents — every last detail contributes to the magic of La Bamba de Areco.
 The tower of the main house once served as a lookout for cattle raiders.
 Now it's a library filled with books and photographs from all over the world — it was a lovely spot to pass some time in the shade.